-In March 2010, we granted performance shares to our named executive officers other than the CEO.
-The compensation committee determined that adding performance shares to Genpact's equity-based compensation program would strengthen focus on the Company's operating performance and shareholder value creation, and enhance the retention value of the overall compensation program.
-The compensation committee initially determined that two performance metrics were appropriate, revenue and EBITDA.
-At the beginning of 2011, upon further consideration, the compensation committee determined that the appropriate performance metrics with respect to the 2010 performance share grants for the 2011 and 2012 performance periods were revenue and adjusted operating income growth, and the compensation committee amended the 2010 grants accordingly.
-The decision to change the performance metrics was largely driven by the fact that we provide external annual guidance with respect to revenue and adjusted operating income, not revenue and EBITDA.
+In March 2011, the compensation committee determined that the appropriate performance metrics with respect to the 2010 performance share grants to executive officers other than our former CEO for the 2011 and 2012 performance periods were revenue growth and adjusted operating income growth instead of revenue and EBITDA, and the compensation committee amended the 2010 grants accordingly.
+The decision to change the performance metrics was largely driven by the fact that we provide external annual guidance with respect to revenue and adjusted operating income.
 The compensation committee also concluded that focusing on adjusted operating income growth was more consistent with how we manage our business and would encourage management to focus on reducing capital expenditure and improving infrastructure utilization and free cash flows.
 The threshold, target and outstanding performance levels were not changed.